liesnikov/extensible-elaborator/paper/main.md

 Making the implementations of different features of the language more independent.
 This design separates the what the solvers are doing from the when.
 Making it explicit what are the interaction points between them where the developer has to pay attention.
-This might inspire a library or a DSL for implementing dependently-typed languages.
+We hope this inspires a library or a DSL for implementing dependently-typed languages.

 # Constraint-based elaboration and design choices # {#section_constraint_elaboration}